Core Fundamentals Quick Jump / Table of Contents

 While it’s not the oldest method of graphics and rendering (that would go to vectors) it is perhaps the most recognizable and the most classic of all the graphics rendering pipelines available.
 At the end of it all of the day, pixel art is just an array of rgb values to be used by a […]

 When we look at the crystal clear graphics of today we usually overlook one of the most computationally intensive portions of graphics rendering, the very shadows beneath our feet.
-Many many moons ago shadows and lighting elements were an afterthought, as seen in this Atari game ET, no shadows were even attempted.
-That's was how […]
+In the early days of game development, shadows and lighting elements were an afterthought, as seen in this Atari game ET, no shadows were even attempted, […]

 Core Fundamentals Topic Completion: 10%